HomeMy WebLinkAbout1931-10-13 200 tgab

 taken up.

-The Clerk reported having inquired what Mrs. Hoyt's
+The Clerk reported having inquired what Mrs. Hoyt ' s

-beef salesman,for Wilson Brothers.
+Age beef salesman for Wilson Brothers .
 Mr. Gilcreast stated

-that he had found that Mr. Freeman was obtaining $75.
+Assistance. that he had found that Mr. Freeman was obtaining $75.

 for the present.
 1